tw4l/brunnhilde/README.md

 In -d mode, Brunnhilde uses SleuthKit's tsk_recover to export files from a disk image into a "carved files" directory for analysis.
 This works with raw images by default.
 In Bitcurator or any other environment where libewf has been compiled into SleuthKit, Brunnhilde's -d mode also supports forensic disk image formats, including aff and ewf (E01).
 Due to the limitations of SleuthKit, Brunnhilde does not yet support characterizing disks that use the UDF filesystem.

 By default, Brunnhilde will keep a copy of the files exported from disk images in a "carved_files" directory.
 If you do not wish to keep a copy of these files after reporting is finished, you can pass the "-r" or "--removefiles" flags as arguments to Brunnhilde, which will cause it to delete the "carved_files" directory once all other tasks have finished.

+Brunnhilde 1.5.0+ includes some options for more granular control of tsk_recover:

+-a: Export only allocated files (by default, Brunnhilde instructs tsk_recover to extract all files from disk images, including deleted files, for reporting)
+--tsk_fstype: Specify file system type in image (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -f list` in a terminal)
+--tsk_imgtype: Specify disk image type (if not specified, tsk_recover will make best guess; to see possible values, type `tsk_recover -f list` in a terminal)
+--tsk_sector_offset: Specify which volume on a disk to extract files from based on sector offset (see tsk_recover man page for more details)

+An example command for these values might be:
+`brunnhilde.py -d --tsk_fstype fat --tsk_imgtype ewf --tsk_sector_offset 59 sampleimage.E01 . sampleimage_brunnhilde`

 ### HFS-formatted disk images